navikt/aksel/.changeset/tiny-lions-stare.md

 "@navikt/ds-react": minor
 ---

-ToggleGroup: Supports `icon` and `label`-prop as a replacement for `children`.
-Children is marked as deprecated and will be removed in future major-versions.
+ToggleGroup: Added props `icon` and `label` as a replacement for `children`.
+Children is marked as deprecated and will be removed in a future major-version.